 Employ Some Easy Methods for Calming Down

 Learning some deep breathing exercises that can be used in a moment of distress – like waiting for their turn during show-and-tell or before their lines in the school play can help bring back a sense of calm in the moment.
 Try a yoga DVD, or look toward meditation.
 Of course, if you practice yourself, these can be a great way to teach your child something new.
+These are also the best books to acquire about life development that can help them grow as a person.

 If your child is anxious at home, in anticipation of a test or dealing with a bully at school, engage them in activities like a craft, watercolors or paints, or even coloring.
 Try a coloring app for portable relief, more at this link here.